SMILEY4/ktor-openapi-tools/docs/openapi/working_with_schemas/manual_schema_definition.md

 # Manual Schema Definition

 Schemas can be defined manually using OpenAPI schema objects, providing complete control over the schema structure.
 This approach is useful when automatic schema generation doesn't produce the desired result.

-Manual schemas use the io.swagger.v3.oas.models.media.Schema class from the OpenAPI specification library.
+Manual schemas use the `io.swagger.v3.oas.models.media.Schema` class from the Swagger library.
 This class provides all properties defined in the OpenAPI specification, allowing schemas to be built exactly as they should appear in the final specification.

 ```kotlin
 import io.swagger.v3.oas.models.media.Schema